mjenior/mjenior.github.io/_posts/2016-04-10-clustering.md

 metagenomes.
 Redundant sequences can compete for reads when mapping to onto genes and don't add anything extra information when assessing the functional capacity of a group of organisms.
 Probably the best way to remove identical or highly similar sequences from a FASTA file is through clustering homologous genes.
-Today I'll show some results on data reduction from clustering experiments I ran on a single gene from many organisms and give you my opinion on when, and when not, to be stringent be be when clustering.
+I'll show some results on data reduction from clustering experiments I ran on a single gene from many organisms and give you my opinion on when, and when not, to be stringent be be when clustering.